General system theory

 Add the “unintended consequences” that arise from setting targets and imposing them in a top-down manner.

 But that doesn’t mean there is no advantage to, or need for, top-down management.

 It has benefits as well as drawbacks; and there is a balance to be drawn between hierarchy and anarchy.

 Read Hierarchical and network organisations for more.

 Systems can be nested, and systems thinking can be recursive.

 Given his background in biology, von Bertalanffy introduced the term organicism.

 Organicism: the idea that systems are describable at multiple hierarchical levels.

 He meant a system may be decomposable into subsystems, and/or composable (with others) into larger systems.

-But pinning different words to different levels of continuous decomposition is arbitrary.
+But pinning different words to different levels of decomposition is arbitrary.